Meiruz/erudit-game/README.md

 ---

 ## License
-This project is licensed under the OsipSoft Technology.
+This project is licensed under the OpiJouSoft Technology.